yeojunjie/tune-transformer/README.md

 This plugin relies heavily on the [ExpandChordSymbols](https://github.com/markshepherd/ExpandChordSymbols) plugin's calculation of which notes belong in a given chord.

 # Known Issues
-1. The plugin does not work properly for transposing instruments.
-2. The plugin does a poor job of spelling notes.
+1. The plugin does a poor job of spelling notes.
 Currently, it always spells the note between F and G as F#, even in the context of an Eb minor chord.
-3. The plugin does not support chords with multiple alterations to a single note.
+2. The plugin does not support chords with multiple alterations to a single note.
 For example, `C7b9#9` is not supported, and will be interpreted as `C7#9`.
-4. The plugin does not work correctly with tied notes.

 # Developer Notes